The Connection Between ADHD and Sensory Processing Disorder in Children

 The Connection Between ADHD and SPD

 The link between ADHD and SPD is not entirely clear-cut, but research suggests that there might be shared underlying neurological factors.
-One theory is that both disorders involve difficulties in the way the brain processes and filters sensory information.
+One theory is that both conditions involve differences in the way the brain processes and filters sensory information.
 This can result in an overactive or underactive response to sensory stimuli, leading to the observed symptoms and behaviors.

 Additionally, studies have found that children with ADHD are more likely to have sensory processing difficulties compared to those without ADHD.
 Some researchers propose that children with ADHD may seek sensory stimulation as a way to increase their arousal levels, while children with SPD may seek sensory input for different reasons, possibly to modulate their sensory experiences.